What is battery grade lithium, and why is it important?

 Currently, there is a gap between the supply and demand for lithium; meaning the demand for lithium is greater than its availability.
 As the EV and renewable energy market continue to grow, so too will the disparity between the demand and availability of high-quality battery-grade lithium (lithium hydroxide and lithium carbonate).
 This may result in limited availability of EVs and products that rely on renewable energy for consumers.

 Bottleneck at the lithium refining stage

-Despite being extracted globally, the process of refining lithium into battery-grade lithium hydroxide is mostly concentrated in Asia.
+Despite being extracted globally, the process of refining lithium into battery-grade lithium hydroxide is mostly concentrated in China.
 This causes a significant bottleneck for lithium supplies at the refining stage.
 In order to overcome this bottleneck, a Benchmark Minerals analysis projects that the lithium industry will need a $42 billion investment in order to meet the projected demands for battery-grade lithium in 2030.
 This equates to $7.2 billion/year between now and 2028 needed to accommodate the demands for the growing EV and renewable energy market – especially as Europe and North America move to reduce their reliance on foreign supplies.